GSA-TTS/identity-site/content/_help/verify-your-identity/verify-your-identity-in-person._en.md

 If your identity verification was unsuccessful, you can:

-* Try to verify your identity online again
+* Try to verify your identity again, either online or in person
 * Contact the partner agency’s help center for support

 If you do not receive an email from us, there are a few steps you can take: